Five Reasons Why Now is a Good Time to Move to a Senior Living Community

 For example, our award-winning Vitalize 360 wellness program pairs residents to work one-on-one with a coach who will help you set and achieve meaningful goals.
 Residents are also active in their community and engaged with the world around them, whether it's a sustainability committee working to decrease our impact on the environment, food and clothing drives for charity, or volunteering with local young people.

 Peace of mind.

 During uncertain times, it can be reassuring to know that you’re living in a community where an entire team is looking out for your best interests.
-During the COVID-19 pandemic, many of our residents expressed gratitude and relief to be living in a senior living community.
+During the first wave of the COVID-19 pandemic, many of our residents expressed gratitude and relief to be living in a senior living community.
 They had easy access to COVID-19 testing, were among the first people vaccinated in Massachusetts, and found comfort in knowing that policies were being set based in part on guidance from Hebrew SeniorLife’s hospital-level infection control department.